opencloud-eu/ios-sdk/doc/COMPONENTS.md

-#  ownCloud iOS SDK Components
+#  OpenCloud iOS SDK Components

-### Components used in the ownCloud iOS SDK - and why they were chosen
+### Components used in the OpenCloud iOS SDK - and why they were chosen

 ## SQLite